alchemyplatform/aa-sdk/site/overview/introduction.md

 ### Bundler API

-The Bundler is a mission-critical piece of secondary infrastructure defined in the ERC-4337 spec that is responsible for submitting UserOps from a Smart Account onchain.
+The Bundler is a mission-critical piece of secondary infrastructure defined in the ERC-4337 spec that is responsible for submitting UserOps from a smart account onchain.
 If your Bundler API is unreliable, then User Operations are going to fail or get stuck.

 We built our [Bundler in Rust](https://www.alchemy.com/blog/open-sourcing-rundler) to handle the highest loads at production scale.
 It’s able to handle massive scale because we operate it alongside our fleet of nodes powering the biggest dapps in web3 from Opensea to Circle.